frenchwr/gimp/README.md

 2. **(Optional) Enable Intel NPU and GPU acceleration**:

-    If you are running on a machine equipped with an Intel neural processing unit (NPU) or graphics processing unit (GPU), ensure you have permissions to use these devices by adding yourself to the `render` Unix group:
+    If you are running on a machine (e.g. a laptop or desktop containing an Intel Core Ultra processor) equipped with an Intel neural processing unit (NPU) or graphics processing unit (GPU), ensure you have permissions to use these devices by adding yourself to the `render` Unix group:

     ```shell
     sudo usermod -a -G render $USER